Barry Gordon (neurologist)

-Barry J. Gordon (born 1951) is an American behavioral neurologist and cognitive neuroscientist.
+Barry Gordon (born 1951) is an American behavioral neurologist and cognitive neuroscientist.
 He is the inaugural holder of the therapeutic cognitive neuroscience endowed professorship and a professor of neurology with a joint appointment in cognitive science at the Johns Hopkins School of Medicine.

 Life

 Gordon was born in 1951.
 He completed a B.S. from the Pennsylvania State University.
 He earned an M.D. from the Thomas Jefferson University in 1973.
 He conducted a medical internship at the New York Hospital-Cornell Medical Center.
 In 1977, Gordon completed a neurology residency at the Johns Hopkins Hospital.
 He completed a M.A. and Ph.D. in psychology from the Johns Hopkins University after joining the department of neurology faculty.
 His 1981 dissertation was titled, Lexical access and lexical decision: mechanisms of frequency sensitivity.

 Gordon is the inaugural holder of the therapeutic cognitive neuroscience endowed professorship and a professor of neurology with a joint appointment in cognitive science at the Johns Hopkins School of Medicine.
 After his son was diagnosed with non-verbal autism, Gordon researched late speech development and designed an intensive therapy program to help him learn to speak.

 Gordon is a former president of the Behavioral Neurology Society.
 He is an elected member of the American Neurological Association and a fellow of the American Academy of Neurology and the American Psychological Association.
 Gordon is the editor-in-chief of Cognitive and Behavioral Neurology.